Five women to watch at the Australian Open tennis - The Observers - France 24

 She is a former number one and two-time Grand Slam champion -- at Roland Garros in 2018 and then last year at Wimbledon, where she convincingly defeated Williams in the final, 6-2, 6-2.

-But Halep struggled towards the end of the year with her back, which has troubled her for several years.
-In December was voted WTA Fan Favorite for the third time in a row.
+But Halep struggled towards the end of the season with her back, which has troubled her for several years.
+In December was voted WTA Fan Favourite for the third time in a row.

 - Coco Gauff -